HarshavardhanaJT/Django-REST-Framework-YouTube/README.md

 # Django-REST-Framework-YouTube
-Django REST Framework from scratch with example
+Build APIs using Python and Django REST Framework
 -------------------------------------------------